scifir/scifir-units/TO-DO.md

 - TODO: pixel_color<>.
 Use monochrome_pixel, truecolor_pixel, etc, as typedefs of pixel_color<>
 - TODO: maybe create a mesh_3d class, or vector<coordinates_3d<>>

-## COORDINATES (8)
+## COORDINATES (7)

-- TODO**: test the cases of empty initialization for coordinates classes specialized to float types
 - TODO*: add a constructor with the different types of coordinates systems with an enum at the start, like the constructor with enum of percentage class
 - TODO*: all display functions of coordinates classes need an int argument to select number of decimals
 - TODO*: is_coordinates_1d(), is_coordinates_2d(), etc

-- TODO: delete point classes!
-- TODO: to_vector_unit_3d(), to_vector_unit_2d(), respectively, to each coordinates and point class
+- TODO: to_vector_unit_3d(), to_vector_unit_2d(), respectively, to each coordinates class
-- TODO: display functions of coordinates and point classes should allow to change dimensions for any case, with another function identical in name but with the argument of the string of dimensions
+- TODO: display functions of coordinates classes should allow to change dimensions for any case, with another function identical in name but with the argument of the string of dimensions
 - TODO: add minutes and seconds to degrees for latitude and longitude, document that minutes and seconds are not for degrees of angles, add the function to convert degrees to sexagesimal degrees, returning a struct
 - TODO: possibly add the enum to latitude and longitude of DEGREE and SEXAGESIMAL_DEGREE values

-## COORDINATES - GEOGRAPHIC COORDINATES (8)
+## COORDINATES - GEOGRAPHIC COORDINATES (7)

-- TODO*: add the construction with an string for geographic coordinates
+- TODO*: string constructor for astronomical_coordinates
-- TODO*: class for geographical position in space, using AID and coordinates_3d
-- TODO*: class for geographical position including ZID and coordinates_3d
+- TODO*: string constructor for zone_coordinates
 - TODO*: get_altitude() can be two different functions
 - TODO*: add display functions for astronomical_coordinates_3d, with "name ()" for planetary, "Orbit of name ()" for orbital, "name ()" or "Inside name ()" for stellar, "name ()" for central galactic
 - TODO*: add the ecliptic coordinates system inside the astronomical_coordinates_3d